jackleekopij/linearregression/Tutorial 4.md

 Note: if the above fails, ensure you are one the Wi-Fi network 'wsa'.

 ### Reading a .xlsx
 With *openpyxl*, reading from excel spreadsheets is easy.
-However, one 'rookie error' is the '[Error 13] Permission denied error' which is a result of trying to open an excel spreadsheet that is currently open.
+However, one common error is the '[Error 13] Permission denied error' which is a result of trying to open an excel spreadsheet that is currently open.
 If you encounter this error, ensure the spreadsheet you are referencing is closed.